23 Jul Biospringer’s Culinary Centers: who are we?

 If you had to sum up your activity in 3 words, what would they be?

-Curiosity: we live in such a fast-paced world, that I find curiosity an essential state of mind to always keep up with what’s happening around us.
+We live in such a fast-paced world, that I find curiosity an essential state of mind to always keep up with what’s happening around us.
 New ingredients coming, new processes and machines, evolving consumer expectations, regulations changing… We always want to keep this openness to learn.

-International: Being part of a global and multicultural team is definitely one of the most exciting things in our activity: the process to understand taste perception and preferences in different countries, discover unique products and traditions surrounding food, different ways of working, and being able to interact with customers wherever they are!
+Being part of a global and multicultural team is definitely one of the most exciting things in our activity: the process to understand taste perception and preferences in different countries, discover unique products and traditions surrounding food, different ways of working, and being able to interact with customers wherever they are!

 Francisco Andre, global application manager, thus gives us the details of the organization of the Culinary Center.
 This activity is carried out with passion by expert teams from the four corners of the world, overcoming challenge time of Covid.

 Biospringer is a specialist of yeast extract and is recognized as a historical key player and global producer.
 Its expertise through teams of technologists, flavorists, and expert tasting panels, ensures total safety and high quality of all the products manufactured and sold in the world.
-In addition, its global network of Culinary Centers is dedicated to finding technical solutions for its customers in order to bring good taste to their recipes in line with the current natural, vegan, and clean label food trends.
+Meanwhile, its global network of Culinary Centers is dedicated to finding technical solutions for its customers in order to bring good taste to their recipes in line with the current natural, vegan, and clean label food trends.